 Drew is an assistant director of personnel in a Cleveland department store and he has been stuck there for ten years.
 Other than fighting with co-worker Mimi, his hobbies include drinking ...
 See full summary »

-There could hardly be an odder match, but love knows no reason- assistant DA Greg Montgomery, the golden spoon son of successful businessman Edward Montgomery and his bossy spouse Kitty, the queen of socialite snob-ism, falls madly in love with the utterly unconventional free spirit Dharma Finkelstein, truly the daughter of hippie couple Larry Finkelstein and Abby O'Neil, who never fail to go against whatever even smells like convention.
-Even if they can't break the couple up, both in-law families-who never agree on anything else- never cease to stir as much as they are shocked by these incompatible lifestyles.
-Neither do the best friends help, Greg's lazy and incompetent, parasitic 'colleague' Pete Cavanaugh and Dharma's even more bizarre, bossy Jane, between which two another improbable hate-love chemistry develops.
+There could hardly be an odder match, but love knows no reason.
+Assistant D.A.
+Greg Montgomery, the son of successful businessman Edward Montgomery and Kitty, the queen of socialite snob-ism, falls madly in love with the utterly unconventional free spirit Dharma Finkelstein, the daughter of hippie couple Larry Finkelstein and Abby O'Neil.
+Even if they can't break the couple up, both in-law families-who never agree on anything else-stir up trouble as they are shocked by each other's lifestyle.
+Greg's lazy and incompetent colleague Pete Cavanaugh and Dharma's odd friend Jane, don't help their relationship either, between which another improbable hate-love chemistry develops.
 Written by

-Not only did the producer add a vanity card at the end of episode one, but at the end of every episode (visible for about 2 seconds, readable when freeze-framed).
-The main tests included various "beliefs" of the producer, as well as various outlooks on life.
-One in particular simply read "All work and no play makes Chuck a dull boy" over and over, except for the very middle of the screen, where it says "If you have stuck with this and read this far you are an exceptional person".
-Another said "the meaning of life might be "Sit, UBU, sit"".
+Not only did the producer add a vanity card at the end of episode one, but at the end of every episode (visible for about two seconds, readable when freeze-framed).
+The main text included various "beliefs" of the producer, as well as various outlooks on life.
+One in particular simply read, "All work and no play makes Chuck a dull boy" over and over, except for the very middle of the screen, where it says, "If you have stuck with this and read this far you are an exceptional person."
+Another said, "the meaning of life might be "Sit, UBU, sit."
 See more »

 See more »